fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Allah says I will be forever pleased with you. and people will see Allah.
 There's nothing in Jannah more beautiful than seeing Allah.

-    Some faces that Day will be shining and radiant, looking at their Lord… Quran, surah Al-Qiyamah (The Resurrection) 75:22-3
+    "Some faces that Day will be shining and radiant, looking at their Lord…" Quran, surah Al-Qiyamah (The Resurrection) 75:22-3

-    Say, ‘ Is that better or the Garden of Eternity which is promised to the righteous?
+    Say, "Is that better or the Garden of Eternity which is promised to the righteous?
 It will be for them a reward and destination.

     For them therein is whatever they wish, [while] abiding eternally.
-It is ever upon your Lord a promise [worthy to be] requested.
+It is ever upon your Lord a promise [worthy to be] requested".
     Quran, surah Al-Furqan (The Criterion) 25:15-16

     And the forerunners, the forerunners